kailaisun/kailaisun.github.io/_pages/about.md

 ## Competition
 - *2015.11* The second prize of the Chinese National Undergraduate Mathematical Contest
 - *2016.06* The first prize in the Beijing Division of the Chinese National Undergraduate Mathematical Contest in Modeling
-- *2015.11* The first prize of the engineering design expression competition of BUPT (Top 1%)

 - *2016.07* The second prize in the Beijing Division of the National Undergraduate Electronic Design Competition
 - *2017* American Undergraduate Mathematical Contest in Modeling Honorable Mention
 - *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
 International Research Awards on New Science Inventions NESIN 2022 Awards.